Are meniscus tear cases worth a lot?

 She also complained of back pain.

-Doctor Couldn’t Say that Car Accident Caused her Meniscus Tear
+Some Doctors Will Not Say that a Car Accident Caused her Meniscus Tear

 I asked her doctor if he would write a short statement giving his opinion as to whether the crash caused her meniscus tear.

-I spoke with Dr. Gupta’s staff, who said that Dr. Gupta could not say one way or the other whether the tear was caused by the crash.
+I spoke with Dr. Gupta’s staff.
+They said that Dr. Gupta could not say one way or the other whether the tear was caused by the crash.
 They said this because Dr. Gupta only saw her twice.
+This is bad testimony if you want good compensation for your meniscus injury.

 I do not know whether the doctor would have said that the car wreck aggravated her meniscus tear (if he believed that she had it before the crash).